-4 Questions To Ask Your Boyfriend If You Feel Like He's Pulling Away
+4 Deep Questions To Ask Your Partner If You Feel Like They're Pulling Away

 I once got food poisoning from a very renowned oyster spot in the basement of a very famous train station in New York City that shall remain nameless (ish).
 Needless to say, it wasn't pretty.
 In fact, it felt like what I imagine dying feels like (#drama).
 Still, I'd prefer shellfish sick-to-your-stomach knots over the knots that come from knowing the person you love is pulling away from you.
 Heartbreak sucks, to put it plainly.
 I try to avoid it at all costs.
 If you too hate sadness, you might brainstorm some questions to ask your boyfriend to find out why the F he's pulling away.

 The thing about "pulling away" is that it's a pretty vague term.
 Pulling away could mean your partner is having a bad night and just wants to go to bed early sans sex because of the current state of the world, which is a boner killer for sure.
 Pulling away could also mean that they have been harboring some doubt for a while now, and rather than tell you about it, they've decided to ruminate on their own for a bit until they figure things out.

 It's a terrible feeling to be wondering if your partner is "over it," and your imagination is probably going to tell you something like "they despise you and are just sticking around until your lease it up."
 So be an adult and ASK THEM WHAT'S HAPPENING!
 (I feel passionately about this.)
 Here are some things you can say:

 1. Can I Take You On A Date?

 This is a starting off point for the confrontation-shy people out there.
 If you feel like your partner is pulling away, you might try to determine whether they are actually pulling away in reality or in your head by asking them out.
 That's right, dates are important forever.